 Final Thoughts: Your Career in NatHERS Starts in 2026

-As demand expands to include existing homes alongside new builds, 2026 is a strategic year to start or level up your career as a NatHERS assessor.
+With NatHERS now expanding to existing homes alongside new builds, 2026 represents a pivotal moment for the profession.
 With coordinated training pathways and evolving industry needs, you can position yourself at the forefront of Australia’s energy performance transition.